 k-form-separator class on a

-By default, the buttons are aligned to the left side of the form.
+By default, the buttons align to the left side of the form.
 Adding the

-k-buttons-end class to the buttons wrapper element allows positioning them on the right.
+k-buttons-end class to the buttons wrapper element allows you to position them on the right.

 The approach that the built-in Dialog forms of the Kendo UI for Angular components utilise is to align the buttons to the left.
 The primary action button (e.g. "Submit") comes first, before the "Cancel" one.